-For the above reason, it is risky to use global calibration method to correct lens distortion.
-It is preferable to separating the distortion correction from the global calibration.
+The first aim of camera calibration is to recover a pinhole camera by correcting the distortion.
+But as explained, due to the error compensation, it is risky to use global calibration methods to correct lens distortion.
+The error compensation can be avoided by separating the distortion correction from the global calibration.
 So the camera calibration is decomposed into two steps.
 The first step is to correct lens distortion to obtain a pinhole camera; the second step is to calibrate the pinhole camera.
-The following fundamental theorem gives the definition of pinhole camera and also some hint on how to perform and evaluate the distortion correction.
+As for the pinhole camera, the fundamental theorem must be cited [6, 4]: